Zegocover/git-diff-conditional-buildkite-plugin/README.md

 git diff --name-only HEAD HEAD~1
 ```

+Both of the above commands are run, in their order listed above to detect if there is any `diff`.
+If there isn't any `diff` then there will be no `dynamic_pipeline` uploaded.
+If you wish to disable the plugin temporarily then see the above [Configuration](#Configuration)

 Depending on your [merge strategy](https://help.github.com/en/github/administering-a-repository/about-merge-methods-on-github), you might need to use different `diff` commands.

 ## Contributing